NiksonJD/Kotlin_Tasklist/README.md

-This is the Tasklist project I made myself.
+This is the Parking Lot project I made myself.

-<p>It's always good to have something that can remind you about important tasks.
-It may be simple paper notes or a sophisticated app.
-In this project, you will create a text-based program that shows tasks, deadlines, and priorities.
+<p>Cities are becoming smarter to meet our needs, and parking spaces are an essential part of urban design.
+As a developer, you can help improve them.
+In this project, you will create a parking lot management program that keeps track of vacant spots and parked cars.

 <b>Learning outcomes</b><br>
-You'll learn how to handle input, output, lists, and files.
-Moreover, you'll get to know the basics of JSON which is the most popular data interchange format.
-For the latter, you will use appropriate Kotlin libraries.</p><br/><br/>Learn more at <a href="https://hyperskill.org/projects/237?utm_source=ide&utm_medium=ide&utm_campaign=ide&utm_content=project-card">https://hyperskill.org/projects/237</a>
+Become confident with the basics of coding: console input and output, loops, and conditions.
+You will also learn how to use lists and perform different operations on them.</p><br/><br/>Learn more at <a href="https://hyperskill.org/projects/75?utm_source=ide&utm_medium=ide&utm_campaign=ide&utm_content=project-card">https://hyperskill.org/projects/75</a>

-Here's the link to the project: https://hyperskill.org/projects/237
+Here's the link to the project: https://hyperskill.org/projects/75

 Check out my profile: https://hyperskill.org/profile/341456230